-Science teaching offers children many opportunities to examine some of the fundamental questions in life, for example, the evolution of living things and how the world was created.
+Science teaching offers children many apportunities to examine some of the fundamental questions in life, for example, the evolution of living things and how the world was created.
+By finding out about famous scientists they can discover how our knowledge of science and the world around us has developed and changed our thinking of the world.

 Through many of the amazing processes that affect living things, children develop a sense of awe and wonder regarding the nature of our world.
 Science raises many social and moral questions.
-Through the teaching of science, children have the opportunity to discuss, for example, the effects of smoking and the moral questions involved in this issue.
-We give them the chance to reflect on the way people care for the planet and how science can contribute to the way we manage the earth's resources.
+Through the teaching of science, children have the chance to reflect on the way people care for the planet and how science can contribute to the way we manage the earth's resources.
 Science teaches children about the reasons why people are different and, by developing the children's knowledge and understanding of physical and environmental factors, it promotes respect for other people.